DomasM/Topas4InfoTemp00/_pages/06_Migrate.md

 ### System requirements

 1. Windows 7 or newer
+2. Administrator rights (for installation and first launch only)
-2. Topas control board with USB connection (LPT board is not supported)
+3. Topas control board with USB connection (LPT board is not supported)

 **Time required ~ 2 minutes**